ChenxiLiu-HNU/CM2TS/README.md

 ```

 ## Contact
-If you have any questions or suggestions, feel free to contact shaowen310@outlook.com and chenxi.liu@ntu.edu.sg.
+If you have any questions or suggestions, feel free to contact chenxi.liu@ntu.edu.sg and shaowen310@outlook.com.

 ## Acknowledgement